Breadcrumb

 Known as New Zealand's garden city, Christchurch is a vibrant metro area.
 Encompassing a large green belt, it is known for its wide tree lined avenues and lush gardens.
 Take the double decker hop on/hop off bus for an easy way to see the sights, or ride a historic tram across town to the renowned botanic gardens and the cardboard Transitional Cathedral.

-Your accommodation: Heritage Christchurch
+Your accommodation: Adina Heritage Christchurch

-The Heritage Christchurch Hotel offers contemporary accommodation in the lovingly and safely restored Old Government Building.
-It is sited in a great location on Cathedral Square.A private driver will collect you from your accommodation and transfer you to the Christchurch train station in time for your train journey.
+The Adina Heritage Christchurch Hotel offers contemporary accommodation in the lovingly and safely restored Old Government Building.
+It is sited in a great location on Cathedral Square.

-Your early morning departure is rewarded with incredible scenery today onboard the TranzAlpine Scenic Train, considered one of the world's great train journeys.
-It travels between Christchurch and Greymouth, from one coast of New Zealand to the other.
-From your carriage you'll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
-Your train then climbs into the Southern Alps before descending through the lush beech rain forest to the West Coast town of Greymouth, a great base for visits to Punakaiki and the West Coast glaciers.
+The early morning departure is rewarded with incredible scenery today onboard the TranzAlpine Scenic Train.
+Considered one of the world's great train journeys, it travels between the East Coast, Christchurch and the West Coast, Greymouth.
+From your carriage, you'll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
+The train then climbs into the Southern Alps passing through small settlements and Arthur's Pass National Park before descending through the lush beech rain forest to the West Coast town of Greymouth, a great base for visits to Punakaiki and the West Coast glaciers.

 The short drive north to Punakaiki takes you along the wonderful west coast with ample opportunity to view the surf and the steep bush clad mountains.
 Punakaiki is most famous for the Pancake Rocks and Blowholes.
 Visitors are often less aware of the great many other experiences available.
 Located in the heart of the Paparoa National Park, the area offers guided beach, forest and mountain walks, canoeing, wildlife, horse trekking, surfing, gemstone hunting, caving and climbing, heritage sites.
 There are taverns, cafes and restaurants, and a great range of accommodation.
 The area also boasts a vibrant arts and crafts community and a cooperative gallery.